-This is the seafood capital of Scotland so make sure you make the most of it.
-Your tour takes you to the ancient Neolithic landscapes of Kilmartin Glen.
-There are hundreds of ancient monuments and historic sites in this region, some of which you will explore.
-It is then a short drive down the Kintyre Peninsula to Kennacraig where you will board the evening ferry to Islay.
-The ferry crossing is around 2 hours and allows for some beautiful views of the islands of Gigha, Jura and Islay as well as the area surrounding West Loch Tarbert.
+This is the seafood capital of Scotland, so make sure you make the most of it.
+The seafood shack at the harbour is perfect – get the platter if you’re feeling hungry!
+When then journey to the ancient Neolithic landscapes of Kilmartin Glen.
+There are hundreds of ancient monuments and historic sites in this region, some of which you get to explore.
+It is then a short drive down the Kintyre Peninsula to Kennacraig, where you board the evening ferry to Islay.
+The ferry crossing is around two hours and offers for some beautiful views of the islands of Gigha, Jura and Islay as well as the area surrounding West Loch Tarbert.

 Days 2 & 3

 After a final hearty breakfast, you catch the morning ferry back to Kennacraig.
 Arriving on the mainland, you head to the loch-side town of Inveraray.
-This is the seat of the clan Campbell, home to the Loch Fyne Whisky shop and your stop for lunch.
-After lunch (and some last minute whisky shopping) your journey now hugs the shores of Loch Fyne and Loch Long before climbing up to the Rest and be Thankful pass for sweeping views.
+This is the seat of the Clan Campbell, home to the Loch Fyne Whisky shop and your stop for lunch.
+After lunch (and some last-minute whisky shopping) your journey now hugs the shores of Loch Fyne and Loch Long before climbing up to the Rest and be Thankful pass for sweeping views.

 Then it is to the shores of Loch Lomond.
 With time to stop for some lovely views and stretch of the legs, this is the last stop on your tour before crossing the River Clyde and into Scotland’s largest city of Glasgow.
 Some of our guests may be leaving the tour here, so we may make a short stop in central Glasgow (George Square) before returning to Edinburgh.